tsackton/taelgarverse/docs/people/sembarans/sabine-de-brune.md

 She was appointed as the castellan by [Reginald Rusebek](<reginald-rusebek.md>) and still feels disgust and guilt that she was such a loyal supporter of his.
 She doesn't like to talk about baronial affairs much, and focuses on the village and doing her duties diligently.

+In early February of 1720, she was summoned by [Isabeau D'Aslain](<isabeau-d-aslain.md>) to [Veltor](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/veltor.md>) and never returned to [Valit](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/valit.md>).
+Although the reasons for her disappearance are unclear, rumors suggest that her health is poor and she returned to Eskbridge to die.